arush-gupta/arush-gupta.github.io/_pages/cv.md

 Education
 ======
-* M.Sc. in Physics, Imperial College of Science, Technology and Medicine, 2023 - 2024
+* M.Sc. in Physics, Imperial College of Science, Technology and Medicine, 2023 - 2024 (Merit)
-* M.Tech. in Electrical Engineering, Indian Insitute of Technology Bombay, 2020 - 2021
+* M.Tech. in Electrical Engineering, Indian Insitute of Technology Bombay, 2020 - 2021 (8.81/10.0)
-* B.Tech. in Mechanical Engineering, Indian Insitute of Technology Bombay, 2016 - 2020
+* B.Tech. in Mechanical Engineering, Indian Insitute of Technology Bombay, 2016 - 2020 (8.81/10.0)

 # Work Experience